Opioid Overdose Reporting

 What we have done

-• Made consistent efforts to educate hospital and ED stakeholders on the reporting plan.
+• Made consistent efforts to educate hospital and ED stakeholders on the reporting requirement.

 What we do